rockdaboot/wget2/docs/wget2_manual.md

 ## <a name="Bugs"/>Bugs

-  You are welcome to submit bug reports via the GNU Wget2 bug tracker (see <http://wget.addictivecode.org/BugTracker>).
+  You are welcome to submit bug reports via the [GNU Wget2 bug tracker](https://gitlab.com/gnuwget/wget2/issues).

   Before actually submitting a bug report, please try to follow a few simple guidelines.